jessicaw9494/about-me/README.md

 **Favorite Sport:** [Tennis](psal.org)
 ---
 ## _Bio_
-Jessica is a high school student who is in the Software Engineering Program.
+* Jessica is a high school student who is in the Software Engineering Program.
+* Jessica is in the Telecomm.
+Tennis Team.